Sponsored by:

 1:45 p.m. to 2:30 p.m. | Corbin Center

 Before Final Destination became a global box office hit, its creator was a kid from Breathitt County with a dream.
-In this intimate fireside chat, Jeffrey Reddick reflects on how place, persistence, and storytelling shaped his journey — and why he believes rural talent belongs in the spotlight.
-This conversation is a celebration of Eastern Kentucky’s creative spirit and a powerful reminder that the most unforgettable stories often start at home.
+In this intimate fireside chat, Jeffrey Reddick reflected on how place, persistence, and storytelling shaped his journey — and why he believed rural talent belonged in the spotlight.
+This conversation was a celebration of Eastern Kentucky’s creative spirit and a powerful reminder that the most unforgettable stories often start at home.

 Meet the Speaker